huahaiy/talks/conj2018/PITCHME.md

 ### Conclusion

-- Symbolic + data driven = practical AI
+- Symbolic + data driven = practical AI today
-- Clojure is a great choice
+- Clojure is a great choice for doing so
   - Lisp was and still is the language of symbolic AI
   - Data orientation of Clojure makes it easy to integrate both